azinoreva/savorly/savorly/README.md

 A kitchen tool

+#Usage
+Download the content of release: https://github.com/azinoreva/savorly/tree/main/savorly/build/windows/x64/runner/Release Paste in any location and create a shortcut.
+Voila!
 ## Further Info.

 This project is an app that aids a nutritionist or a cook at home store healthy meals and can pass it on